 Utah has one of only four purebred herds in North America, with a herd of up to four hundred bison in the Henry Mountains.
 There is another bison herd in Antelope Island State Park.
 Approximately seven hundred plains bison are living here.

 Located in Wind Cave National Park, a herd of up to four hundred bison can be seen roaming the plains.

 There are small herds in two main sites in North Dakota.
 These can be found in the Theodore Roosevelt National Park, where you can also see the former president’s ranch.
-Theodore Roosevelt, although he originally hunted bison, formed the American Bison Society in 1905 to save the bison.
+Although he originally hunted bison, Theodore Roosevelt formed the American Bison Society in 1905 to save the bison.

 There are two herds with four hundred animals in the south and three hundred in the North.
 The second place to see them is in the Cross Ranch Nature Preserve in Hensler, where you can see a herd of more than two hundred plains bison.

-Wood bison can only be found in one state of the United States in Alaska.
+Wood bison can only be found in one state of the United States, Alaska.
 There is a herd of approximately one hundred and fifty wood bison in Shageluk.
-Since their reintroduction to Alaska in 2015, there have been nearly thirty calves born.
+Since their reintroduction to Alaska in 2015, nearly thirty calves have been born.

 Due to their near extinction, conservation efforts were put in place in Canada.
 A herd of more than 700 plains bison was moved from Montana between 1907 and 1909.
 They were transported to Elk Island National Park in Alberta.
 The small herd grew rapidly and is now one of the best success stories for species recovery programs.